 2) set up to streamline payment by forcing uniformity in payment requests.

 The way most construction payment software applications “streamline” the process is by mandating (or allowing the GC to mandate) specific procedures, processes, and requirements.
+A subset of these software products include lien waiver software.
 While standardization is a benefit – the fact there there are multiple payment software applications, and a countless number of subcontractor procedures that may not line-up with the payment softwares, can create more of mess than there was to begin with.

 It’s unfortunate, but by making the process easier for GCs (with “standardized” pay requests), it can have the opposite result for the rest of the project participants.
 While all payment requests coming to a particular GC may be standardized, not every GC uses the same standardization and it can force project participants into following multiple different procedures requirements depending on job, and not being able to follow their own set procedures on any.
 In fact, the American Subcontractors Association has noted that one payment application “allows general contractors to be unduly rigid in the processing of payments, and user experience is often that the generals blame the system and use it to delay issuing payments. . .”
 In an industry where margins are razor thin, the mandated procedures of a payment application software product resulting in slower payments can be a significant problem.